An optimal diagonalization-based preconditioner for parabolic optimal control problems: Introduction

-For $\mathcal{A}$, we first consider the following rotated block diagonal (RBD) preconditioner proposed in \cite{bailu2021}:
+For $\mathcal{A}$, we first consider the following rotated block diagonal (RBD) preconditioner \correc{firstly} proposed in \cite{bailu2021}:

 where $\mathcal{T}$ is defined in (\ref{eqn:matrix_T}).
 As will be shown in Theorem \ref{thm:spectum_of_H_inv_B}, the matrix $\mathcal{P} $ can achieve an excellent preconditioning effect for $\mathcal{A}$.
-Yet, $\mathcal{P}$ is in general computationally expensive to invert.
-Thus, we propose the following PinT preconditioner (or denoted by RBD $\epsilon$-circulant preconditioner) as a modification of $\mathcal{P}$, which can be efficiently implemented:
+Yet, $\mathcal{P}$ is in general computationally expensive to invert \correc{in a PinT manner}.
+Thus, we propose the following PinT preconditioner \correc{(denoted} by RBD $\epsilon$-circulant preconditioner) as a modification of $\mathcal{P}$, which can be efficiently implemented \correc{in parallel}:

 where

 Note that $C_{\epsilon,n}$ is defined as

 and $\epsilon \in (0,1]$.
 Since $C_{\epsilon,n}$ is an $\epsilon$-circulant matrix, it admits the following decomposition \cite{BiniLatoucheMeini,Bertaccini_Ng_2003}